anandrajaram21/covidash/README.md

 - Open a browser and navigate to 0.0.0.0:8050, and you will see the dashboard

 ##### b.
-Using Python (venv)
+If you have only Python installed

 - Run the following commands on a UNIX based system to get the python environment ready.
+We are using venv here, as its very simple to get started with

 ```
 python3 -m venv env # Use python instead of python3 if the command throws an error
-source env/bin/activate # If you are using a non POSIX compliant shell (for example, the fish shell, run this command instead: source env/bin/activate.fish)
+source env/bin/activate
 pip install -r requirements.txt
 ```